SherlockHolmes221/CNNs/note.md

 ![](https://github.com/SherlockHolmes221/CNNs/raw/master/img/inceptionv4_result.png)

 - The residual version was training much faster and reached slightly better ﬁnal accuracy than the traditional Inception-v4.
 - Although the residual version converges faster, the final accuracy seems to mainly depend on the model size.

+#### Some Questions about the point mentioned in the paper:
+- Each Inception block is followed by filter-expansion layer (1 × 1 convolution without activation) which is used for scaling up the dimensionality of the filter bank before the addition to match the depth of the input.
+- The details about the Scaling of the Residuals.